AnanthaRamanujan-SM/opennms-tutorials-1_training/session3/Exercise-3-2.md

 | Cleared   | Indicates that an alarm with a self-clearing error condition has been corrected, and service is restored.|
 | Indeterminate | No severity could be associated with the event. |

-## how does the alarm definition work
+## How does the alarm definition work?

 You will see that the `example trap definition 1 RAISE` event also contains an `<alarm-data>` element.
 ```